 Cabinets and shelves play an essential role in improving the storage capacity of your kitchen.
-DeWils custom cabinets can give your kitchen a fresh and minimalistic look.
+Consider looking into RTA cabinets to give your kitchen a fresh and minimalistic look.
 The slab doors are subtle, and the graining has clean lines.
 Cabinets are the best way to store glassware, dishes, pots, and pans.
 On one hand, they get these out of the way, and on the other, everything they need is within easy reach.

 You will also need spacious silverware drawers, and preferably they should be close to the dishwasher so that you can easily put them away.

 Shelves should be placed near the cooktop, as they provide a handy place for cooking implements, spices, cookbooks, and timers.
 If you do store food on your shelves, then they should be dry food that isn’t affected by heat, like cereals, grains, rice, and pasta.